Why This Matters

 Conservative Judaism

-Compare: Modern Orthodox vs. Conservative—both engage modernity and value education, but they differ on who can change Jewish law and how.
-Modern Orthodoxy works within traditional boundaries; Conservative Judaism claims authority to make more substantial adaptations through its rabbinic body (the Committee on Jewish Law and Standards).
+Compare: Modern Orthodox vs. Conservative: both engage modernity and value education, but they differ on who can change Jewish law and how.
+Modern Orthodoxy works within traditional legal boundaries, holding that the core framework of Halakha cannot be altered.
+Conservative Judaism claims authority to make more substantial adaptations through the CJLS, arguing that the law has always evolved and that this process should continue deliberately.

 Progressive Autonomy: Individual Interpretation

 These movements prioritize individual autonomy and ethical principles over binding legal authority.
-The underlying philosophy is that Judaism must evolve to remain meaningful, and individuals—not just rabbis—can determine authentic Jewish practice.
+The underlying philosophy is that Judaism must evolve to remain meaningful, and individuals, not just rabbis, can determine authentic Jewish practice.

 Progressive Judaism

-• Inclusivity focus—emphasizes welcoming interfaith families, LGBTQ+ individuals, and those exploring Jewish identity
+- Inclusivity focus: Emphasizes welcoming interfaith families, LGBTQ+ individuals, and those exploring Jewish identity.

-• Adapted practice modifies liturgy and ritual to reflect contemporary values while maintaining connection to tradition
+- Adapted practice modifies liturgy and ritual to reflect contemporary values while maintaining connection to tradition.

 Beyond Theism: Cultural and Secular Approaches